Staphylococcus Aureus Network Adaptive Platform Trial (SNAP)

 PLATFORM Exclusion Criteria:

-Potentially eligible participants meeting any of the following criteria at the time of eligibility assessment for platform entry will be excluded from the trial:
+Potentially eligible participants meeting any of the following criteria at the time of eligibility assessment for platform entry will be excluded from the randomised platform (but may still participate in the registry):

-2. Polymicrobial bacteraemia, defined as more than one organism (at species level) in the index blood cultures, excluding those organisms judged to be contaminants by either the microbiology laboratory or treating clinician
+2. Polymicrobial bacteraemia, defined as more than one organism (at species level) in the index blood cultures OR in any subsequent blood culture reported between the collection of the index blood culture and platform eligibility assessment, excluding those organisms judged to be contaminants by either the microbiology laboratory or treating clinician.

 To be included in any of the following DOMAINS the participant must met eligible for the PLATFORM (as listed above)